AABoyles/AIPredict/README.md

 ### Future of Life Institute Winning Grants

-I don't know if there's anything interesting to be inferred from the [Future of Life Institute Grant Recipients](http://futureoflife.org/first-ai-grant-recipients/), but I collected this data when it was first published and this seems as appropriate a venue as any for its dissemination.
+I don't know if there's anything interesting to be inferred from the [Future of Life Institute Grant Recipients](http://futureoflife.org/first-ai-grant-recipients/), but I collected this data when it was first published and this seems as appropriate a venue for its dissemination as any.

 ``` r
 ai_fli_winners %>%